amcchord/BackgroundChanger/README.md

 ### bgStatusService.exe
 A Windows service that displays system information (neofetch-style) on your login screen, so you can identify machines without logging in.

+### bgStatusServiceSetup.exe
+A GUI installer that downloads and installs the latest bgStatusService from GitHub.
+No scripts required — just double-click to install or uninstall.

 ---

 ## bgchanger